Scott Mitchell (quarterback)

 William Scott Mitchell (born January 2, 1968) is an American former professional football player who was a quarterback for 12 seasons in the National Football League (NFL).
 He played college football for the Utah Utes and was selected in the fourth round of the 1990 NFL draft by the Miami Dolphins.
 Mitchell played in the NFL for the Dolphins, Detroit Lions, Baltimore Ravens, and Cincinnati Bengals, as well as the Orlando Thunder of the World League of American Football.

+Early life

+William Scott Mitchell was born on January 2, 1968, in Salt Lake City, Utah.
+He attended Springville High School in Springville, Utah.

 College career

 Mitchell played for the Utah Utes.
 As a sophomore in 1988, he completed 323 of 533 attempts for 4,322 yards and 29 touchdowns - leading the nation in all four categories (the 29 touchdown passes was tied with Miami's Steve Walsh).
 He ended the season with 10 NCAA records, most notably setting a single-game record with 631 yards passing in a 56-49 loss to Air Force.

 His statistics declined somewhat the following year (1989), although he still managed to throw for 3,211 yards and 31 touchdowns.
 The 31 touchdown passes ranked third among players nationally, behind Heisman Trophy winner Andre Ware at Houston and Ty Detmer at rival BYU.
 Mitchell decided to forgo his senior season and entered the 1990 NFL draft.
-He ended his college career as Utah's all-time leader in passing yards and passing touchdowns.
+He ended his college career as Utah's all-time leader in passing yards (8,981) and passing touchdowns (69).